There has been some impressive architecture in Rome in the last couple of decades.

 With so much else to see, contemporary buildings in Rome are often overlooked.
 But a number of impressive new structures by world-known architects have been inaugurated in various parts of the city in the last three decades.
 All of them have caused controversy both before and during construction and have taken longer than anticipated to complete.
 Most of them have also run into funding difficulties.

 The Mosque in Parioli was designed by Paolo Portoghese.
 After much discussion with the Vatican about whether or not a mosque should be built in Rome, the first stone was laid in 1984 in the Acqua Acetosa area and it was inaugurated in 1995.
 It was founded by the late Afghan Prince Hasan, who was living in exile in Rome at the time, and financed by the Saudi royal family.
 It is also the centre of the Associazione Culturale Islamica in Italy.
 Viale della Moschea.

-MAXXI, the Museo Nazionale delle Arti del XXI Secolo, was designed by Zaha Hadid, who won the international competition in 1999.
-It was constructed out of an unused military barracks in the Flamina area and was inaugurated in 2010.
-Via Guido Reni 4, www.fondazionemaxxi.it.
+MAXXI, the Museo Nazionale delle Arti del XXI Secolo, was designed by the late Zaha Hadid, who won the international competition in 1999.
+It was constructed out of an unused military barracks in the Flaminia area and was inaugurated in 2010.
+Via Guido Reni 4.

 This article was published in the December 2016 edition of Wanted in Rome magazine.